ElDersimo/Job-Demo/README.md

 ### BUILD & DEPLOY
--You must build and deploy the smart contract
+- You must build and deploy the smart contract

 > `yarn build`
 >